curl/everything-curl/cmdline/configfile.md

     user-agent = "Everything-is-an-agent"

+If the parameter contains whitespace (or starts with : or =), the parameter must be enclosed within quotes.
+Within double quotes, the following escape sequences are available: \\\\, \\", \t, \n, \r and \v.
+A backslash preceding any other letter is ignored.

 The argument to an option can be specified without double quotes and then curl will treat the next space or newline as the end of the argument.
-So if you want to provide an argument with embedded spaces you must use double quotes.

 The user agent string example we have used above has no white spaces and therefore it can also be provided without the quotes like: